yessinek97/yessinek97/docs/pages/ig/data_configuration.md

   bool: False # This argument sets whether choose to use bool features type or not.
   include_features_bool: True # This argument selects whether to force processing to keep the intersection between bool type and include features in case of bool = False.
 split: # This section lists Cross-validation settings.
+  split_path: # This argument sets the path of the split file which will be used instead of computed
   kfold: True # This argument selects whether to use Kfold split or not.
   kfold_column_name: fold # This argument specifies the column name which will hold the kfold splits if kfold is True.
   nfold: 5 # This argument defines the number of fold if kfold is True.
   train_val: True # This argument specifies whether to use train/validation split or not.
   train_val_name: validation  # This argument defines the column name which will hold the train/validation split if train_val is True.
   val_size: 0.1 # This argument defines the validation size.
+  source_split: true # This argument specifies whether to use source split or not.
+  source_split_name: genename # this argument defines the column name which will hold the source split if source_split is True.
 ```